Dieter Hecking: Alemannia Aachen (2004–2006)

-Once again, Hecking was not short of work as just a week later 2.
-Bundesliga side Alemannia Aachen announced that he would be taking the managerial reins at their club, after the departure of Jörg Berger.
+A week after leaving Lübeck, Alemannia Aachen sporting director Jörg Schmadtke announced that Hecking would replace departing coach Jörg Berger.

 Hecking's first match was a 1–1 draw against Eintracht Frankfurt on 9 August 2004.
-During the 2004–05 season, Alemannia Aachen participated in the UEFA Cup, where they got to second round when they eliminated by AZ Alkmaar.
+During the 2004–05 season, Alemannia Aachen participated in the UEFA Cup, becoming the first ever 2.
+Bundesliga team to reach the third round, where they were eliminated by AZ Alkmaar.
 In the German Cup, Alemannia Aachen were eliminated in the second round by Bayern Munich.
 In the league, Alemannia Aachen finished in sixth place.
-The 2005–06 season started with a 2–1 loss to Erzgebirge Aue on 8 August 2005.
-Hannover 96 eliminated Alemannia Aachen in the second round of the German Cup.
-Alemannia Aachen finished second in the 2.
-Bundesliga and was promoted to the Bundesliga.
+The following season, Aachen finished second in the 2.
+Bundesliga and was promoted to the Bundesliga for the first time in 36 years.

 Hecking's time guiding Alemannia Aachen in the top flight was short.
 Just three games in, he requested to be able to leave the club for his former club and fellow Bundesliga side Hannover 96 on 7 September 2006, to fill the vacancy left by their sacking of Peter Neururer.
 Ironically, the final straw for Neururer was a 0–3 home defeat to Hecking's Alemannia Aachen.
 Alemannia Aachen were in 14th place when Hecking left the club.
-Hecking finished with a record of 42 wins, 14 draws, and 27 losses in 82 matches.